 Stanley Crook Primary School Governing Body applies the regulations on admissions fairly and equally to all those who wish to attend this school.
 We teach infant children (aged five to seven) in Teams that have a maximum number of 30 children.

-We welcome parents/ carers of prospective pupils to school for an informal chat with Mr Christie, a tour of the school and to meet with existing pupils.
+Due to current restrictions as a result of COVID 19, visits to school by parents/ carers of prospective pupils are limited.
+Parents/ carers are asked to contract to school for an informal chat with Mr Christie – a socially distanced tour of the school can be arranged in special circumstances to take place after school has closed and children and staff are off site.
 Please contact the school office on 01388762858 to arrange a visit.

 Stanley Crook Primary School is committed to improving outcomes for all pupils and we are committed to meeting the needs of all children including those with Special Educational Needs and Disabilities.
 We would ask parents to discuss the identified needs with the school prior to starting so that appropriate intervention and support can be planned and implemented.
 Advice from the LA or other agencies may be requested to ensure any the school can meet any needs appropriately.